Contributing Guidelines

 Please make sure to follow each step of the contributor process:

-Make sure that you have already .
+Make sure that you have already joined the EdTech community.

 This can be a talk, seminar, workshop, or meet-up that you attended